Rosacea Skin Health System

 CLEANSE: Gently massage Hyaluronic Honey Cleanser™ into damp skin using tepid water.
 Cleanse as needed

 NOURISH PM: Treat and protect skin with Omega 6 Healing Cream™.
-Blend pea size amount of Omega 6 Healing Cream™ and 1 to 2 pumps of Biomimetic Mineral Mist™ in palm of hand and massage to face and neck at night.
+Blend pea size amount of Omega 6 Healing Cream™ and 2 pumps of Biomimetic Mineral Mist™ in palm of hand and massage to face and neck at night.
 May also be used as a spot treatment as needed throughout the day, and to alleviate chapped lips.